snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 ### Restoring in to a Supabase project

 When restoring to Supabase project hosted in cloud, you will run into issues restoring a snapshot in to that project.
-This is because the restore command will drop all the schemas and tables in your target database and attempt to restore those schemas in subsequent steps.
+This is because when restoring Snaplet drops the whole database, before restoring any schemas and tables again.
+Where your project will break is where Snaplet is unable to restore a schema that Supabase requires a super user role to perform write operations.

-The limitation is that Supabase requires a super user role to restore some schemas.
-Due to this limitation restoring will break your Supabase setup.
 To get around this, run the `restore` command with the `--no-reset` flag, e.g:

 ```bash
 snaplet snapshot restore --no-reset